FranklandJack/Percolate/README.md

 # Percolate
-Programs to calculate the probability of percolating through a grid of a given size and density.
+Program to calculate the probability of percolating through a grid of a given size and density.

 ## Introduction